Most Enterpise Transformations Stall Before They Fail

 -

-Stop work that is moving forward without clarity
+Stop work that is progressing without sufficient clarity

 -

-Create an explicit moment to decide: continue, correct, or stop
+Create a deliberate moment to decide: continue, correct, or stop

 -